 Note: The information in this table is combined for Coryell County, Coryell County Community Supervision and Corrections Department and Coryell County Juvenile Probation Department.
 Ten years of data will ultimately be displayed.

-NOTES TO SCHEDULE OF PENSION CONTRIBUTIONS
+NOTES TO SCHEDULE OF PENSION CONTRIBUTIONS For the Year Ended September 30, 2020

 Note A: Net Pension Liability - Texas County & District Retirement System

 Assumptions

 The following methods and assumptions were used to determine contribution rates: